 - Please Select New City Name: Most cities have historical German (and occasionally Russian) names, with Tallinn being known as Reval for most of its existence (which, confusingly enough, is derived from the Estonian name Rävala, the historical region around it).
 Similarly, the islands of Saaremaa and Hiiumaa are also known by the Scandinavian names Ösel and Dagö.

-- Surprisingly Good English: Seems to be common in northern Europe in general, and in a small country does make even more sense.
+- Surprisingly Good English: Seems to be common in northern Europe in general, and makes even more sense in a small country.